1 / 1

 Low-cost convenience: There are a number of convenient and affordable downtown chain hotels such as the Holiday Inn Express, Courtyard by Marriott, Embassy Suites Denver-Colorado Convention Center, Hampton Inn & Suites, Hilton Garden Inn, Magnolia and Residence Inn.

-Plenty of rooms: Metro Denver has 50,000 first-class hotel rooms in the area, conveniently linked to downtown by efficient highways and light rail - just one reason why Denver beat out 26 other cities to host the 2008 Democratic National Convention.
+Plenty of rooms: Metro Denver has nearly 51,000 first-class hotel rooms in the area, conveniently linked to downtown by efficient highways and light rail - just one reason why Denver beat out 26 other cities to host the 2008 Democratic National Convention.
 There are more than a dozen hotels in the Denver Tech Center led by the 628-room Denver Marriott Tech Center, all with easy-to-use light rail service to downtown.

 Luxurious resorts: Conveniently located just 15 minutes from Boulder and Denver, the Westin Westminster offers 369 luxury rooms with mountain or park views.
 The Omni Interlocken Resort has 390 rooms, a spa and 4-star golf course, while the Inverness Hotel and Conference Center has 302 rooms and a championship golf course.